On Ulam widths of finitely presented infinite simple groups: Introduction.

-For the class of finitely generated infinite uniformly simple groups, it follows from the work of Ivanov that for each $n\in \mathbf{N}$, there exists a finitely generated (but not finitely presentable) infinite uniformly simple group $G$ such that $n<\mathcal{R}(G)<\infty$ (see \cite{Ivanov}).
-In Olshanskiy's book \cite{OlshBook} one can find a full proof of Ivanov's result that for every big enough prime $p$ there exists a $2$-generated infinite group of exponent $p$, in which there are exactly $p$ distinct conjugacy classes.
-To our knowledge, among finitely presented infinite uniformly simple groups that appear in the literature, $\mathcal{R}(G)$ (whenever determined) is always bounded above by small constants (see for example, \cite{GuelmanLiousse} and \cite{GalGis}).
-It is natural to inquire whether this width can be arbitrarily large among this class.
-This question appears to be known among researchers yet, to our knowledge, wasn't written down explicitly.
-In particular, the question, the lack of potential examples and methods to establish lower bounds was communicated by Nancy Guelman to the second author in $2020$.
+It follows from the work of Muranov that for each $n\in \mathbf{N}$, there exists a finitely generated (but not finitely presentable) infinite uniformly simple group $G$ such that $n<\mathcal{R}(G)<\infty$ (see \cite{Muranov}).
+Not only did this remain open for the class of finitely presented infinite simple groups, but among such groups that appear in the literature, $\mathcal{R}(G)$ (whenever determined) is either infinity or bounded above by small constants (see for example, \cite{GuelmanLiousse} and \cite{GalGis}).
 In this article, we answer this in the affirmative: